Australia eyes second flight from Wuhan as evacuees arrive on Christmas Island

-SYDNEY (Reuters) - Australia may arrange a second flight out of China’s Wuhan city after a first plane load of evacuees arrived in the Indian Ocean territory of Christmas Island, Prime Minister Scott Morrison said on Tuesday.
+SYDNEY/WELLINGTON (Reuters) - Australia may arrange a second evacuation flight out of China’s Wuhan city, the epicenter of the coronavirus, after a first plane load of its citizens arrived on Christmas Island in the Indian Ocean, Prime Minister Scott Morrison said on Tuesday.

-Some 241 passengers on the initial flight will be quarantined for two weeks at the remote island, about 1,400 km (870 miles) northwest of mainland Australia, as a precaution to prevent the spread of a new flu-like coronavirus.
+Some 241 passengers on the initial flight will be quarantined for two weeks on the remote Australia-run island, about 1,400 km (870 miles) northwest of mainland Australia.

-A Qantas Airways Ltd 747 carrying the evacuees and Department of Health officials landed at a military airbase north of Perth, where passengers were transferred to two smaller planes for the flight to Christmas Island.
+A Qantas Airways Ltd (QAN.AX) 747 carrying the evacuees and Department of Health officials landed at a military airbase north of Perth, where passengers were transferred to two smaller planes for the flight to Christmas Island.
 The first of the chartered flights landed on Christmas Island on Tuesday morning.

 “All Australians who were on our flight out of Wuhan have arrived safely,” Morrison said in a series of posts on his verified Twitter account, calling the evacuation a “complex and very challenging operation”.